This page is here temporarily, until the clever guys at Two Big Ears fix

 Google provides a new version of their Metadata Injector V. 2.1, which now allows to specify that the video contains this new hybrid 6.channels audio track.

-This guide, indeed, does not cover the creation of videos with third order Ambisonics.
-This guide is limited to First Order Ambisonics plus head-locked stereo, as currently supported by Youtube.
+The present guide, instead, is limited to First Order Ambisonics plus head-locked stereo, as currently supported by Youtube.
 And for this goal, the standard Metadata Injector v.
-2.1 provided by Google is good enough.
+2.1 provided by Google is good enough, although, of course, you can also use my new High oder Metadata Injector.
 We also need two other free, multi-platform and open source programs, Audacity and FFMPEG, as explained here below.

 Most people traditionally prefer to edit separately the Ambisonics "spatial audio" soundtrack and the stereo head-locked soundtrack.
 Hence the results are typically two separate .WAV files, one is a 4-channels Ambix, the other is a plain 2-channels stereo.